-The actuarial asset valuation method gradually recognizes fluctuations in the market value rate of return.
+As described earlier in this section, the actuarial asset valuation method gradually recognizes fluctuations in the market value rate of return.
 The goal of this is to stabilize the actuarial rate of return and to produce more level pension plan costs.